ArchieCall/AccurateSleepOld/README.md

 ## sleep_ns(sleep_time)
 * A function to block the current task (i.e. sleep) for the specified number of seconds.
-* sleep_time must be a floating point number between .000005 seconds and 100. seconds.
+* sleep_time must be a floating point number between .000005 seconds and 100.0 seconds.
-* sleep_ns() is very similiar to the normal Julia sleep() function, albeit with more accuracy.
+* sleep_ns() is very similiar to the normal Julia sleep() function, albeit with much accuracy.

 -----------